discordjs/guide/guide/interactions/modals.md

 		// Add components to modal

-		// Create the text input components
+		// Create the interactive components
 		const favoriteColorInput = new TextInputBuilder()
 			.setCustomId('favoriteColorInput')
-		    // The label is the prompt the user sees for this input .setLabel("What's your favorite color?")
 		    // Short means only a single line of text .setStyle(TextInputStyle.Short);

 		const hobbiesInput = new TextInputBuilder()
 			.setCustomId('hobbiesInput')
-			.setLabel("What's some of your favorite hobbies?")
 		    // Paragraph means multiple lines of text.
 			.setStyle(TextInputStyle.Paragraph);

+		const favoriteStarterSelect = new StringSelectMenuBuilder()
+			.setCustomId('starter')
+			.setPlaceholder('Make a selection!')
+			.addOptions(
+				// String select menu options
+				new StringSelectMenuOptionBuilder()
+					// Label displayed to user
+					.setLabel('Bulbasaur')
+					// Description of option
+					.setDescription('The dual-type Grass/Poison Seed Pokémon.')
+					// Value returned to in modal submission .setValue('bulbasaur'),
+				new StringSelectMenuOptionBuilder()
+					.setLabel('Charmander')
+					.setDescription('The Fire-type Lizard Pokémon.')
+					.setValue('charmander'),
+				new StringSelectMenuOptionBuilder()
+					.setLabel('Squirtle')
+					.setDescription('The Water-type Tiny Turtle Pokémon.')
+					.setValue('squirtle'),
+			);
-		// An action row only holds one text input,
+		// An Label component only holds one interactive component,
-		// so you need one action row per text input. const firstActionRow = new ActionRowBuilder().addComponents(favoriteColorInput);
+		// so you need one Label component per text input or string select menu. const favoriteColorLabel = new LabelBuilder()
+			// The label is the prompt the user sees for this component .setLabel("What's your favorite color?")
+			.setTextInputComponent(favoriteColorInput);

+		const hobbiesLabel = new LabelBuilder()
+			.setLabel("What's some of your favorite hobbies?")
+			// The Description is small text under the label above the interactive component .setDescription('card game, film, book, etc.')
+			.setTextInputComponent(hobbiesInput);

-		const secondActionRow = new ActionRowBuilder().addComponents(hobbiesInput);
+		const favoriteStarterLabel = new LabelBuilder()
+			.setLabel("What's some of your favorite Gen 1 Pokémon starter?")
+			// The Description is small text under the label above the interactive component .setStringSelectMenuComponent(favoriteStarterSelect);

-		// Add inputs to the modal
+		// Add Label components to the modal modal.setLabelComponents(favoriteColorLabel, hobbiesLabel, favoriteStarterLabel);
-		modal.addComponents(firstActionRow, secondActionRow);

 		// Show the modal to the user
 		await interaction.showModal(modal);